-In Special Olympics, powerlifting is much more than deadlift, squat or bench press.
-Training, determination and attitude are the key factors that define the balance between a successful or failed attempt.
+In Special Olympics, powerlifting is much more than deadlift, squat and bench press.
+Training, determination and attitude are the key factors that define the balance between a successful or failed attempt in this sport.

 - Combination: Benchpress and deadlift